On this page

 Does an arrest record mean someone was convicted?

 No. An arrest or booking entry does not mean a conviction happened.
-Arrest information and court outcomes are different things, which is why checking the related court source can matter.
+Arrest information and court outcomes are different things, which is why checking the related court source matters when you need to understand what happened after the booking.

 Can I use these searches for jobs, housing, or insurance decisions?